SaiVamsidharGowdK/SaiVamsidharGowdK/README.md

 - 👋 Hi, I’m @SaiVamsidharGowdK
 - 👀 I’m SnowFlake Data Engineer
-- 🌱 I’m skilled professional in snowspark
+- 🌱 I’m skilled professional in snowpark
 - 💞️ I’m looking to collaborate on AI/ML
 - 📫 Developing Projects on my Own to eardicate cyber Frauds
 - 😄 Using Snowflake